Main kubectl commands

 $ kubectl config set-credentials cluster-admin --username = vipin --

-kubectl config unset − It unsets a specific component in kubectl.
+$ kubectl config set PROPERTY_NAME PROPERTY_VALUEkubectl config unset − It unsets a specific component in kubectl.

-kubectl config use-context − Sets the current context in kubectl file.
+$ kubectl config unset PROPERTY_NAME PROPERTY_VALUEkubectl config use-context − Sets the current context in kubectl file.

 $ kubectl config view